Kyle Rittenhouse appears in hearing virtually, facing Kenosha protest shooting charges; attorneys to fight extradition

 His attorneys said they planned to fight extradition to Wisconsin and asked for more time to review evidence and the extradition paperwork.

-"I can tell you just very distinctly that we intend to challenge extradition," attorney John Pierce said.
+"I can tell you just very distinctly that we intend to challenge extradition by writ of habeas corpus," attorney John Pierce said.

+Lake County State's Attorney Mike Nerheim said it's unclear what the basis of the extradition challenge will be, but the move is very rare.

+"In 20 years I haven't seen one where somebody challenges extradition, especially once the governor's warrant has been issued," Nerheim said.

 Pierce also asked for permission to bring Rittenhouse a laptop to review video evidence with him while he is detained.